monguri/RTXMG/README.md

 ## Known Issues

-1. Currently the acceleration structure build requires a single GPU readback to precisely size the buffers populated with cluster data.
-This could be avoided either by maintaining a single large buffer, detecting overflow, and growing that buffer (at the expense of a single incorrect frame and potentially unused buffer space).
-2. The RTXMG SDK does not currently support unstructured clusters or rasterization.
+1. The RTXMG SDK does not currently support unstructured clusters or rasterization.

 ## License